DARF: Depth-Aware Generalizable Neural Radiance Field: Related Work

+Another line of work mainly uses discrete volumetric representations.
+Prior to implicit representations, popular approaches for view synthesis used explicit representations like multi-plane images (MPIs)\cite{flynn2019deepview,flynn2016deepstereo,li2020crowdsampling,mildenhall2019local,srinivasan2019pushing,zhou2018stereo}, meshes \cite{hu2021worldsheet,shih20203d}, or point clouds \cite{wiles2020synsin} to render novel views.
+With the development of deep learning, the latest methods leverage convolutional neural networks (CNNs) to predict volumetric representations stored in voxel grids or multi-plane images.
+However, explicitly processing and storing voxel results in a large memory footprint, further restricting the resolution of the results.

-Neural radiance field (NeRF) \cite{mildenhall2020nerf} revolutionized the novel-view synthesis by introducing implicit function to volumetric rendering, bringing out impressive results in complex scenes.
-To gain more controllable created content, Niemeyer et. al. \cite{meng2021gnerf, niemeyer2021giraffe} incorporate a compositional 3D scene representation into the generative model.
-GNeRF combines Generative Adversarial Networks (GAN) with NeRF for complex scenarios with unknown and even randomly initialized camera poses.
+\textbf{NeRF and Generalizable NeRF.} Neural radiance field (NeRF) \cite{mildenhall2020nerf} revolutionized the novel-view synthesis by introducing an implicit function, bringing out impressive results and various applications \cite{zhoupeng2023cips, meng2021gnerf, niemeyer2021giraffe, cao2023ciaosr, liu2024genn2n, Display_teeth, Display_InteractiveNeRF}.
 While NeRF and its follow-up works have achieved impressive results, they must be optimized for each new scene, requiring a large number of input images and taking days to converge.
-Though several methods have proposed to train on fewer views or render faster \cite{DBLP:journals/corr/abs-2112-05131,PLENOCTRREE,NSVF,nerfid}, non-generalizability of the models still hinders real-time inference.
+Though several methods have been proposed to train on fewer views or render faster \cite{PLENOCTRREE, nerfid}, the non-generalizability of the models still hinders the applications.